-My 'Observation to Imagination' class consisted of a semester-long assignment where we were to pick from a selection of well-known movies and re-frame the story for an entirely new genre and audience.
+My 'Observation to Imagination' class at VCU consisted of a semester-long assignment where we were to pick from a selection of well-known movies and re-frame the story for an entirely new genre and audience.
 Additionally, the professor wanted to push us to work from observation as much as possible and use someone we knew to help inspire both the visual and narrative traits of the new character.

 Character Sheet: Pre- Transformation